Sakshi-hub21/Power-Up-Fitness/README.md

  ![Screenshot (137)](https://github.com/Sakshi-hub21/Power-Up-Fitness/assets/82663545/16963c37-5b32-415c-835b-99a02ea1cfc9)

 <p>This is just the frontend part of the client dashboard as this website focuses on the fitness trainer dashboard.</p>

+## How to Contribute

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature`)
+3. Make your changes and commit them (`git commit -am 'Add feature'`)
+4. Push to the branch (`git push origin feature`)
+5. Create a Pull Request